picasso/zukit/README.md

 ## Install

 To _use_ __Zukit__ framework in your project, you need to load its classes before referring to the class that inherits the framework methods.
-There are many ways to do this, but the simplest is [install](https://github.com/picasso/zukit/wiki/%5BMisc%5D-Install) the framework as a `subtree` in your project.
+There are many ways to do this, but the easiest one is [to install the framework](https://github.com/picasso/zukit/wiki/%5BMisc%5D-Install) as a `subtree` in your project.

 ## Documentation